sfc-fit/fit1-anime/README.md

 # fit1-anime
-Animation to explain sample program in FIT1
+Animation to explain sample programs in FIT1